roberddd/batchgenie/docs/utilities.md

 > Location: 3D Viewport ▸ BatchGenie N-Panel ▸ Utilities

 This utility helps you locate materials with unconnected nodes in your file, such as Image Texture nodes.
-It generates reports on its findings, which can be viewed via  `Window > Toggle System Console`.

 ![Unconnected Nodes](images/utility_find_unconnected_nodes.png){ .img-box align=left }